7 Myths And Misconceptions About Birth Control

 There are a lot of options out there for birth control and a lot of misconceptions, many of which are outright false.
 It is important to know the facts, especially when it comes to your health!
 Here are some of the most common myths and misconceptions about contraception that you should know.

-Many think that contraceptives will always cause weight gain, but this is most often not the case.
-Birth control may increase hunger which can lead to weight gain when not eating properly.
+Many think that birth control will always cause weight gain, but this is most often not the case.
+Contraceptives may increase hunger, which can lead to weight gain when not eating properly.
 For some, gaining a few pounds may be the only side effect of their chosen birth control method.
 Others may experience multiple symptoms but never gain weight.
 Typically, any weight gained is not over a few pounds.

 Hormonal birth control does come with risks and you should be aware of them.
+Estradiol-containing birth control does slightly increase the risk for blood clots overall.
 However, they do not cause issues for ALL women.
 For example, women who are 35 and older and who smoke are at increased risk of blood clots or stroke.
-Also, those who have certain types of migraines or are obese should discuss the risks with their physician.
-There are so many contraceptive options available that even if hormonal birth control is too risky for you, there are other products to choose from.
+Also, those who have certain types of migraines or are obese or have a history of blood clots should discuss the risks with their physician.
+There are so many contraceptive options available that there will likely still be something that will work for you.

-It is true that some contraceptives (hormonal oral options) can slightly increase your risk of getting some forms of cancer, particularly breast and cervical cancers.
+There has been some concern in the media about hormonal contraceptives increasing the risk of breast cancer and/or cervical cancer.
 No studies have shown a proven link to an increased risk of breast cancer and therefore birth control is still recommended for pregnancy prevention.
 Cervical cancer is transmitted sexually by the HPV virus.
-Multiple partners over a lifetime can increase the risk of cervical cancer, not birth control use.
-Contraceptives can actually decrease the risk of endometrial, and ovarian cancers.
+Multiple partners over a lifetime can increase the risk of cervical cancer, not contraceptive use.
+Birth control can actually decrease the risk of endometrial and ovarian cancers.

-This simply isn’t true, though it is admittedly more difficult to use this method of birth control.
+This simply isn’t true, though it can be more difficult for some women to use this method of birth control.
 Fertility awareness is one of the most effective forms of natural birth control as long as it is done correctly.
 Many women are able to track their cycles so closely that they know when they will ovulate and when they will have a period.
 This can be done by monitoring things like body temperature and cervical mucus, along with tracking apps or calendars.

 General